How to Remove Dishwasher Film (DIY Jet Dry)

 Does your dishwasher leave film on all your dishes?
 One reader complained that although their Jet Dry worked at one time, that it was now leaving a film on all their dishes.
 Is there a better alternative?

-Yes, there is!
+Yes, there is a better alternative to Jet Dry!
 You won't believe this, but it is white vinegar.
 Plain, white vinegar poured into the Jet Dry compartment of your dishwasher.
 Will it harm your dishwasher?
 No!
 You will find it is actually cleaner than it was before.
 It works to remove buildup in your dishwasher and also helps remove the film from your dishes.
 Our readers below seem to agree.

 Tip #1: You need to run a cycle empty with vinegar, maybe two and then your jet dry will work again.